Sunshine2058/Sunshine2058/README.md

-👋 Hey there, I’m Sunshine2058
+👋 Hey there, I’m Sonia Kechich
 🎯 Passionate about computer science and building meaningful digital experiences

 🧠 Currently learning JavaScript and React